thierschi/css-channel-bot/README.md

 The bot is now heading towards being an allround bot, including music-bot and much more.

 # Features
+ - Daily new Logo from Nasa APOD: The bot checks for a new APOD daily, overlays your logo (if APOD is a picture) and sets it as the servers logo.
 ## TODOS

 - [x] Ping Command - Simple ping command that returns elapsed time.